G-Core/product-documentation/documentation/cdn/about-cdn-resources-interface-how-it-is-arranged.md

 ## What is the CDN resources tab?

-<a href="https://cdn.gcore.com/resources/list" target="_blank">CDN resources</a> is a tab where you can create a CDN resource and manage the already created resources.
+<a href="https://cdn.gcore.com/resources/list" target="_blank">CDN resources</a> is a page in the Gcore Customer Portal where you can create a CDN resource and manage the already created resources.

 Also, this tab displays the following: